ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``explicit``: Use an explicit solver, such as the standard FDTD or PSATD

-    * ``implicit_picard``: Use an implicit solver with exact energy conservation that uses a Picard iteration to solve the system.
+    * ``theta_implicit_em``: Use an fully implicit solver with a time-biasing parameter theta bound between 0.5 and 1.0.
+Exact energy conservation is achieved using theta = 0.5.
+Maximal damping of high-k modes is obtained using theta = 1.0.
+Choices for the nonlinear solver include a Picard iteration scheme and particle-suppressed (PS) JNFK.
-      Note that this method is for demonstration only.
-It is inefficient and does not work well when :math:`\omega_{pe} \Delta t` is close to or greater than one.
-      The method is described in `Angus et al., On numerical energy conservation for an implicit particle-in-cell method coupled with a binary Monte-Carlo algorithm for Coulomb collisions <https://doi.org/10.1016/j.jcp.2022.111030>`__.
       The version implemented is an updated version that is relativistically correct, including the relativistic gamma factor for the particles.
+      The algorithm itself is numerical stable for large time steps.
+That is, it does not require time steps that resolve the plasma period or the CFL condition for light waves.
+However, the practicality of using a large time step depends on the nonlinear solver.
+Note that the Picard solver is for demonstration only.
+It is inefficient and will most like not converge when
+      :math:`\omega_{pe} \Delta t` is close to or greater than one or when the CFL condition for light waves is violated.
+The PS-JFNK method must be used in order to use large time steps.
+However, the current implementation of PS-JFNK is still inefficient because the JFNK solver is not preconditioned and there is no use of the mass matrices to minimize the cost of a linear iteration.
+The time step is limited by how many cells a particle can cross in a time step (MPI-related) and by the need to resolve the relavent physics.
+      The Picard method is described in `Angus et al., On numerical energy conservation for an implicit particle-in-cell method coupled with a binary Monte-Carlo algorithm for Coulomb collisions <https://doi.org/10.1016/j.jcp.2022.111030>`__.
+      The PS-JFNK method is described in `Angus et al., An implicit particle code with exact energy and charge conservation for electromagnetic studies of dense plasmas <https://doi.org/10.1016/j.jcp.2023.112383>`__ .
+Also see `Chen et al., An energy- and charge-conserving, implicit, electrostatic particle-in-cell algorithm. <https://doi.org/10.1016/j.jcp.2011.05.031>`__ .
       For exact energy conservation, ``algo.current_deposition = direct`` must be used with ``interpolation.galerkin_scheme = 0``,
       and ``algo.current_deposition = Esirkepov`` must be used with ``interpolation.galerkin_scheme = 1`` (which is the default, in
       which case charge will also be conserved).
+Additionally, one can use ``algo.current_deposition = villasenor``, which is also a charge-conserving deposition scheme.

-    * ``semi_implicit_picard``: Use an energy conserving semi-implicit solver that uses a Picard iteration to solve the system.
+    * ``semi_implicit_em``: Use an approximately energy conserving semi-implicit solver.
+Choices for the nonlinear solver include a Picard iteration scheme and particle-suppressed JFNK.
       Note that this method has the CFL limitation :math:`\Delta t < c/\sqrt( \sum_i 1/\Delta x_i^2 )`.
 It is inefficient and does not work well or at all when :math:`\omega_{pe} \Delta t` is close to or greater than one.
       The method is described in `Chen et al., A semi-implicit, energy- and charge-conserving particle-in-cell algorithm for the relativistic Vlasov-Maxwell equations <https://doi.org/10.1016/j.jcp.2020.109228>`__.
       For energy conservation, ``algo.current_deposition = direct`` must be used with ``interpolation.galerkin_scheme = 0``,
       and ``algo.current_deposition = Esirkepov`` must be used with ``interpolation.galerkin_scheme = 1`` (which is the default, in
       which case charge will also be conserved).
+Additionally, one can use ``algo.current_deposition = villasenor``, which is also a charge-conserving deposition scheme.

 * ``algo.max_picard_iterations`` (`integer`, default: 10)
     When `algo.evolve_scheme` is either `implicit_picard` or `semi_implicit_picard`, this sets the maximum number of Picard